Associate Professor Cecilia Gonzalez Tokman

 Overview

 Cecilia is an associate professor in the School of Mathematics and Physics at the University of Queensland.
-She has held research fellowships from the Australian Research Council (ARC) and the Pacific Institute for the Mathematical Sciences (PIMS).
-She has been a member of the Mexican National System of Researchers (SNI, 2014-2020).
+After completing undergraduate studies at Universidad de Guanajuato / CIMAT and PhD at the University of Maryland, College Park, she held research fellowships from the Pacific Institute for the Mathematical Sciences (PIMS) and the Australian Research Council (ARC).
+She has also held a Promoting Women Fellowship by UQ.

-Cecilia's service roles include: MATRIX Scientific Committee (2019-2022), Australian Mathematical Society council (2018-2021), and Queensland representative at the ANZIAM Executive Committee (2019-2021).
+Cecilia's service roles include: MATRIX Scientific Committee (2019-), Australian Mathematical Society council (2018-2021) and Queensland representative at the ANZIAM Executive Committee (2019-2021).

 Research Interests